fugue/regula/README.md

 ## Interpreting the results

-Here's a snippet of test results from a Regula report.
-The output is from an example [GitHub Action](https://github.com/fugue/regula-ci-example/runs/389223751#step:4:12):
+Here's a snippet of test results from a Regula report:

 ```
 {